 - Spreads without resistance

-This is a feel distinction, not just a visual one.
+This is a feel difference, not just a visual one.
+If the dough strengthens with folds and starts holding shape, it was just early, not wrong.

 If you’ve identified the stage but need practical handling adjustments, see Sticky Dough Fixes.